Exit number: Taiwan

 Taiwan uses distance-based exit numbers in kilometers.
 If two exits are located within the same kilometer mark, the Roman letters are appended to differentiate the exits.
-Taiwan did experiment with sequential exit numbers with National Freeway No. 1 for a couple of years, but abandoned the experiment in 2004.
+Taiwan did experiment with sequential exit numbers on National Freeway No. 1 for a couple of years, but abandoned the experiment in 2004.

-Prior to 2006, Taiwan exit signs were generally near replicas of their US counterparts.
-However, the exit signs now not only indicate the distance number, but they also display the Chinese code-name for the interchange.
+Prior to 2006, Taiwan exit signs generally resembled near replicas of their US counterparts.
+However, the exit signs now indicate not only the distance number but also the Chinese code-name for the interchange.